All Episodes

 They bring in John Dean.

-John Dean has said about every Republican president since Watergate that this is this is worse than Watergate.
+John Dean has said about every Republican president since Watergate that this is worse than Watergate.

 We were just playing John Dean saying this is worse than Watergate about George W. Bush.

-Now, the guy's a convicted felon, a disbarred lawyer, and you know, who literally had was sentenced to prison time for obstruction of justice.
+Now, the guy's a convicted felon, a disbarred lawyer, and literally was sentenced to prison time for obstruction of justice.

-After, you know, he approached prosecutors hoping for immunity, but he still ended up, you know, getting a sentence, and then also he was disbarred in Virginia for quote his unethical, unprofessional, unwarranted conduct in the Watergate affair.
+And then also he was disbarred in Virginia for, quote, his unethical, unprofessional, unwarranted conduct in the Watergate affair.

 And now he just has become a fake news analyst over a fake news CNN.